MarcoGos/dovecot_quotas/README.md

 ## Setup

-Provide a hostname, username and password and select the account you want to follow.
+Provide a hostname, username and password and select the accounts you want to follow.

 ## What to expect?